krupani/pixage/README.md

 ```

 _NOTE: To see a working example on how to integrate pixage with a Ruby-Cucumber-Selenium tests, please see the examples directory.
 It also has a sample report stored for reference._

+To execute the example, do the following:
+- Clone the repo `git clone https://github.com/krupani/pixage.git`
+- get into the examples folder `cd pixage/examples`
+- install dependent gems or just run `bundle install`
+    - if you dont have bundler installed then first run `gem install bundler` and then repeat above step
+- execute the tests `cucumber features BROWSER=chrome` , provided you have chromedriver in your PATH

 ## Contributing
 Ideas and suggestions are always always most welcome.
 Please fork this gem and feel free to add any updates, suggestions etc and create a pull request.